vishalendu/kafka-ksqldb/README.md

 INSERT INTO orderstr (orderId, orderType, orderLines) VALUES ('ORDER7', 'PICK', 10);
 </pre></div>
 <br>
-Query the data using a simple select query on ksqldb:
+Query the data using a simple select query on ksqldb-cli:
 <div><pre>ksql> select * from myOrder where orderType='SHIP';
 +---------+-----------+------------+
 |ORDERID  |ORDERTYPE  |ORDERLINES  |